benfrankel/poisson/README.md

 This is a library for generating n-dimensional [poisson-disk distributions](http://mollyrocket.com/casey/stream_0014.html).

-It generates distribution of points in [0, 1)<sup>d</sup> where:
+It generates a distribution of points in [0, 1)<sup>d</sup> where:

- * For each point there is disk of certain radius which doesn't intersect with any other disk of other points
+ * For each point there is a disk of a given radius that doesn't intersect any of the other points' disks
  * Samples fill the space uniformly

-Due it's blue noise properties poisson-disk distribution can be used for object placement in procedural texture/world generation, as source distribution for digital stipling, as distribution for sampling in rendering or for (re)meshing.
+Due to its blue noise properties, poisson-disk distributions can be used for object placement in procedural texture/world generation;
+as source distributions for digital stippling;
+as distributions for sampling in rendering; or for (re)meshing.

 # Usage